csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - The various concurrency-control schemes used in a centralized system can be modified for use in a distributed environment.

->- In the case of locking protocols, the only change that needs to be incor- porated is in the way that the lock manager is implemented.
+>- In the case of locking protocols, the only change that needs to be incorporated is in the way that the lock manager is implemented.
 There are a variety of different approaches here.
 One or more central coordinators may be used.
 If, instead, a distributed-lock-manager approach is taken, replicated data must be treated specially.

 >- Protocols for handling replicated data include the primary copy, majority, biased, and quorum consensus protocols.
 These have different trade-offs in terms of cost and ability to work in the presence of failures.